 PCEP is a protocol that we have borrowed from the traditional IP/MPLS network world.
 It gives us a way to offload the traffic engineering computations from the network data-plane in a given network to an out-of-band engine.
 This engine runs the algorithms and analyzes how resources are used as data moves through the network in order to best organize MPLS paths based on specific business requirements.
 Once the optimal paths are decided, the Path Computation Element Protocol is used to give the forwarding solution details to the SDN control-plane, which in turn programs the network data-plane elements that actually move the data packets.
 This can be Multi-Protocol BGP for the legacy network, OpenFlow for the new network or some combination of both.

 This notion of how to do this – the algorithms, the set of problems inside the PCE – is not new, but we’ve appropriated that technology to an SDN network design and built a new paradigm to solve an SDN problem.
-Using PCEP in this way is something new, and it’s something that SD-Core and our solution bring to the table.
+Using PCEP in this way is something new, and it’s something that SD-Control and our solution bring to the table.

 The Sum of the Parts

 So, to connect the dots here, we have a network controller that’s responsible for programming the forwarding on the commodity data-plane components—the white box switches.
 The network controller can converse with the legacy network using MP-BGP.
 Services are abstracted as data-models in the controller; designing, deploying and managing services between the Legacy network to SDN network is natural and effective.